nmenant/iControl_LX_Lab/docs/class1/module4/lab1.rst

     module.exports = HelloWorld;

 Once our extension is created, we need to load it into restnoded.
 When an extension is loaded from a RPM, it is done automatically.
-However here, we will need to do it ourselves:
+However here, we will need to do it ourselves.

 use the following command on iWorkflow to make restnoded aware of our extension: